There’s a bit of terminology I’ve found helpful: the phrase existential claims.

 Are there really no counter examples?

-The closest I have come is that the following scenario: imagine I create a record claiming that London is the capital of France (which is false, but still a claim).
+The closest I have come is the following scenario: imagine I create a record claiming that London is the capital of France (which is false, but still a claim).
 Then imagine some cosmic radiation changes my data, stored in a computer, to read that Londom (with an M) is the capital.
 This is no longer my claim.
 Is it right to say that the cosmic radiation “made a claim”?
 Or did it destroy my claim by altering it, moving it from the realm of existential claims into just meaningless bits?
 I don't know.

 I may yet think of some other kind of data that isn’t an existential claim, but I haven’t so far.
 I welcome suggestions!